Progressive-Victory/the-website/README.md

 NEXTAUTH_SECRET="abcdefg"
 NEXTAUTH_URL="http://localhost:3000"

-# The ID of the Discord server the bot is in (either your server or PV Dev Server)
+# The ID of the Discord server the bot is in (for dev purposes would likely be PV Dev Server)
 GUILD_ID="122"

 # Unless needed for you work the SMS API information is restricted
 NEUTRINO_USERID="pvuser"
 NEUTRINO_SECRET="123egh"

-# You can either use a local MongoDB instance or request a Dev DB user
+# To connect to our dev DB
 MONGODB_URI="mongodb://localhost:27017"

+# Does not need to change
 SITE_URL="https://example.com"
 ```